erikrrodriguez/Cellular/README.md

 # Cellular
 A musical cellular automation application.
 Written in Java using Eclipse.
-Utilizing the TinySound library by finnkuusisto: https://github.com/finnkuusisto/TinySound
+Utilizing the TinySound library by finnkuusisto: https://github.com/finnkuusisto/TinySound and the JavaOSC Library: https://github.com/hoijui/JavaOSC

 **Game Overview:**